smayan-beedanagari/BSE-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uG7d_T7f3lo?si=XROaKxHfgMTZGOT8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Project Overview
-This phase focuses on the complete physical assembly and full multi-axis integration of the flight simulator.
-The suspended cockpit is hung from the PVC frame using the 4-string suspension rig, while the software expands to handle 6-DOF (degree of freedom) flight dynamics.
-Adding a second joystick and dedicated altitude buttons enables full physical tilt, pitch, roll, and vertical lift across the X, Y, and Z axes.
+This phase focuses on the complete physical assembly and wiring of the controller.
+It includes 6 buttons and 2 joysticks which help maneuver the spacecraftar ound the box.
+Joysticks are used for basic x, y, and z movement, and he buttons allow fr pitches up, down, and yaw left and right giving access to 6 DOF, however in real world application due to the servos and arduinos limited processing power yaw is not achievable and pitch is very limited with 3 motors

 ### Technical Progress
-The 4-string suspension rig is fully assembled, and the cockpit chassis is successfully suspended within the PVC frame.
-The control system has been upgraded to include the second joystick and altitude buttons.
+The 3-string suspension rig is fully assembled, and the cockpit chassis is successfully suspended within the PVC frame.
+The control system has been upgraded to include the second joystick and motor control buttons.
 Lines are routed from the continuous servos to the central rig, and the software flight mixer now calculates outputs for combined 3D motion and elevation control.

 ### Challenges & Solutions
-  -**Multi-Axis Mixing:** Combining pitch, roll, yaw, and vertical lift into single motor commands caused servos to hit software limits.

-  -**Range Constraining:** I'm solving this by widening the deadzones and smoothing out the motor acceleration profiles in the code.

   -**Line Sag & Calibration:** Uneven weight distribution on the PVC frame can cause unwanted twisting, which I'll fix by adding physical counterweights.

 ### Next Steps
-  -**System Testing:**  ine-tune the PVC counterweights to ensure the cockpit centers automatically when joysticks are released.
+  -**System Testing:**  Fine-tune the PVC counterweights to ensure the cockpit centers automatically when joysticks are released.

-  -**Final Mechanical Calibration::** Assemble the 4-string suspension rig and hang the cockpit chassis to complete the project
+  -**Final Mechanical Calibration:** Assemble the 3-string suspension rig and hang the cockpit chassis to complete the project

 <br>